Things to know if you love a teen

 Anger is an easy emotion for teens to (not) manage, and they will always hurt the ones they love the most.
 They know we aren’t going anywhere, so eye-rolling, horrible tone of voice, and slamming doors are all too common many days.

 Remember that they are dealing with raging hormones, stress at school, and many social issues that are confusing. *This post may contain affiliate links.
-This means, at no additional cost to you, I will earn a small commission if you click the link and make a purchase.
+As an Amazon Associate I earn from qualifying purchases.
+My full disclosure policy is here.

 You cannot take it personally.